QuantEcon/NUS_workshop_2016/README.md

 (Follow the install instructions for your OS in both cases)

-3. Make sure that you have wireless access

 Please be sure to bring your laptop to the workshop.
-We will have a trouble shooting session at the start
+We will have a trouble shooting session at the start.

+Please make sure that you have wireless access.

 ### Useful Links